 These remarkable statistics are understandable given Cryptopay’s ease of use and transparent fee structure.
 Not only can you use your Cryptopay card to shop online or at any point of sale terminal, but it allows you to easily exchange funds using a FLEX account.
 FLEX makes it easy to convert cryptocurrencies in a number of fiat currencies.

 Similarly to Wirex, Cryptopay offers bitcoin, ether, litecoin and XRP.
-Interestingly, only EURO and GBP are supported (as of October 5th 2018).
-Considering USD is the world’s most prominent currency, its absence is surprising and regrettable.
+Interestingly, EURO, USD and GBP are all supported.

 The limits on the Cryptopay debit card depend on whether you are verified or not.
 This refers to the completion of the platforms KYC requirements, which are relatively painless.
 Simply sign into your account and upload: